Unofficial Alternate 12Dicts package (Alt12Dicts)

 2of4brif.txt, 3esl.txt, and 5desk.txt neol2016.txt description:

-These files are identical to the orignal files in the 12Dicts package.
+These files are identical to the original files in the 12Dicts package.

 See README-orig for more info.